angela-tarantula/holodeque/README.md

 I considered using floating point numbers, but floating point arithmetic errors are so frequent they compromise the reliability.

 This construction also guarantees non-commutativity.
 I made a handwritten proof found *here* (TODO).

-### Future Work

-- Switch to a low level language.
-  - This will allow more accurate benchmarking.
-  - Python doesn’t allow interfaces, but ideally the abstract base class is replaced with an interface when I switch to C++.
-- Try making it thread-safe.
-- Find another set of matrices that are all non-commutative with each other and test it against my first attempt.